 ALTERNATIVE CHEUNG FUN STEAMING METHOD

-CLEANING STEAMER SHELVES
+CLEANING STEAMER TRAYS

 Mama Lin suggests setting the steamer tray over the counter with the lip hanging over the edge.
 That way, when you press down on the tray to scrub it, you won’t run the risk of bending it.